Land, River, People

 The final page uses a more academic voice suitable for an assessment submission.

-Why local context mattersLocal places make HSIE ideas easier to understand because students can connect historical concepts to real environments, real people, and visible evidence.
+Why local context mattersLocal places make HASS concepts more meaningful because students can connect historical and geographical ideas to real environments, visible evidence, and community stories.

 Gallery